opendaylight/docs/docs/release-notes/projects/netconf.rst

 The RFC8040 endpoint now correctly interprets `YANG Patch Media Type <https://datatracker.ietf.org/doc/html/rfc8072>`__ requests.

-The ``netcon-node-topology`` YANG model has been updated to correctly mark the presence of OpenDaylight's ``yang-ext:mount`` extension.
+The ``netconf-node-topology`` YANG model has been updated to correctly mark the presence of OpenDaylight's ``yang-ext:mount`` extension.
 This does not affect the implementation, but improves interoperability with external system.